eternagame/EternaBench/README.md

 `cluster_scripts`: scripts to run entire EternaBench benchmarking using SLURM cluster system.

-`data`: EternaBench datasets.
+`data`:

 -	`DEMO_ChemMapping.json.zip`: Input data for "Cloud lab Round 1", example chemical mappingdataset discussed in main text.
 -	`DEMO_Riboswitch.json.zip`: Input data for "Ribologic FMN" dataset, example riboswitch dataset discussed in main text.
 -  `EternaBench_*.json.zip`: Full and filtered EternaBench datasets without calculations.
--	`ChemMappingPreprocessing`: raw datasets used to create chem mapping benchmark.
+-	`ChemMappingPreprocessing`: Initial datasets used to create chem mapping benchmark.
--	`RiboswitchPreprocessing`: raw datasets used to create riboswitch benchmark.
+-	`RiboswitchPreprocessing`: Initial datasets used to create riboswitch benchmark.
--	`RiboswitchCalculations`: Example datasets with K_fold calculations.
+-	`RiboswitchCalculations`: Example datasets with K_fold calculations (see notebooks in `analysis` for example calls to plot these).
--	`ChemMappingCalculations`: Example datasets with p(unpaired) calculations.
+-	`ChemMappingCalculations`: Example datasets with p(unpaired) calculations (see notebooks in `analysis` for example calls to plot these).
--	`ExternalData`: inputs and calculations for external collected datasets.
+-	`ExternalData`: inputs and calculations for external collected datasets (see notebooks in `analysis` for example calls to plot these).

-`DEMO`: single script to regenerate observable calculations for one representative dataset from Chem Mapping and Riboswitch, and calculate significance.
+`DEMO`: One non-parallelized script to regenerate observable calculations for one representative dataset from Chem Mapping and Riboswitch, and calculate significance.

 `docs`: Documentation.